 Our litigation attorneys regularly represent long-term care clients in Massachusetts and Connecticut on a variety of business disputes, contract actions, Uniform Commercial Code actions as well as tort claims.
 In addition, we have extensive experience representing long-term care clients on collection and eviction matters.

-The Group has extensive experience in working with clients in project turn-arounds.
+The attorneys in the Long-Term Care practice have extensive experience in working with clients in project turn-arounds.
 This work includes acquisition of troubled facilities out of bankruptcy, foreclosure and receiverships.
 We also represent distressed facilities in workouts, restructurings and sales.
 Receivers and restructuring officers of troubled facilities have often turned to our lawyers for assistance.